Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 10.md

     - Cordelia realizes that they’re probably looking for her 😟
 - Camille pulls Vallen to the side
     - They’re worried about [[Poppy Xotli|their mother]] -- she lives on the border of Diamond and Clover, and if war breaks out, she will be among the first to be affected
-    - Would [[the Keeper]] be ok with Camille housing their mother?
+    - Would [[The Keeper]] be ok with Camille housing their mother?
 For a pay cut maybe?
         - Vallen says that the Keeper would probably be willing to do it for free, but Camille should ask after the Council disbands
     - Camille asks Vallen to make sure their mom (“A woman that looks like me”) doesn’t die if he ever comes across her.
 Vallen’s leaving the group after this, but he doesn’t seem against the idea
     - At the mention of Vallen leaving the party, they say that they really value their time with him and that he was one of the first real friends they’ve ever made.
 They express that they hope their (as in Camille and Vallen’s) paths cross again